aheck/reflectrpc/README.md

 ![rpcsh](/pics/intro.png)

-Now you can get a list of RPC functions available on the server:
+Now you can get a list of RPC functions available on the server

 ![List remote functions](/pics/list.png)

-You can take a look at the documentation of a function and its parameters:
+You can take a look at the documentation of a function and its parameters

 ![Show documentation of remote function](/pics/doc.png)